How to Make a Design Wall

 - Think about size.
 Do you want something permanent on your wall or something smaller you can carry from your sewing machine to the iron?
 Your size space and intended use will help you choose which type of design surface is best for you.

 Love the design board?
-It comes in two sizes (10"-square and 18"-square) and three different colors.
+It comes in multiple sizes and colors.
 Not only are they light and easy to transport, the design boards by Lori Holt of Bee in My Bonnet stack easily for storing several projects at a time.

 Shop here: starting at $9.98; fatquartershop.com